kodackx/disinformation-quest/README.md

 ## Contributing

 We welcome contributions!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Read the issues list for inspiration, or add your own!

 ## Live Demo